vanstorm9/AI-Vocaloid-Kit-V2/README.md

 For those who don't own a vocaloid editor, you can just listen to the generated midi file and read the text files containing the Japanese lyrics

-Thing this kit is capable of:
+What this AI vocaloid kit is capable of:
 - Converting a directory of VSQX files into a training and validation dataset

 - Using a Seq2Seq transformer deep learning architecture model to either randomly generate melodies from scratch or from an inital seed of midi notes